 Polygamy was practiced by several Old Testament men, most notably King David and King Solomon.
 But God did not approve.
-God had warned the Israelites before they entered the land of Palestine after leaving Egypt that their kings should not commit polygamy,
+God had warned the Israelites before they entered the land of Canaan after leaving Egypt that their kings should not commit polygamy,

 He shall not multiply wives for himself, or else his heart will turn away . . .
 (NASB) Deuteronomy 17:17